 More cobblers and “low ingredient” desserts

 If you love cobblers, I’ve hand picked a few for you below, or you can browse all my dessert recipes here.
 Even farther down are several other desserts with less than 5 ingredients.
+And this post has 23 three-ingredient slow cooker recipes!

 I’m a huge fan of the apple and cranberry flavor combination.
 So this Apple Cranberry Crisp has always been among my favorites.
 It’s perfect in the fall when fresh picked apples are in abundance.
 You can make it anytime though as apple pie filling is one of the ingredients.
 So whether you make and can your own, you freeze it or just buy it from the store, you can enjoy this crisp anytime.